EuroShogi: Bishop

 The bishop moves any number of unoccupied squares along any of the four diagonal directions.
-Promoted bishop is marked by the circle, it moves as king too.
+When promoted, it gains the ability to move one square orthogonally.

 General

-The general steps one square in one of the four orthogonal directions, or one square diagonally forward.
-(Six possibilities.)
-The general does not promote.
+The general moves one square in every direction except diagonally backwards.
+It does not promote.

 Knight

 The knight jumps at an angle intermediate to orthogonal and diagonal, equivalent to: one square frontal forward, then one square diagonally forward, in a single move.
 The knight leaps over any intervening men.
-The EuroShogi knight has an additional extension: it can also move one square horizontally to the side.
-Promoted knight is marked by the circle, it moves as general.
+It can also move one square horizontally to the side.
+The promoted knight moves as a general.